Michigan has most virus cases in 2 months; Izzo backs masks

 “I'm asking all the people in this great state ... to listen to the leadership,” said Izzo, who said he has been a "little disappointed” with how some residents have acted.
 “There's no task that we can't handle, especially when we tackle it together.
 So I'm asking everyone to join me in wearing a mask.”

-The coaches also appear in a new pro-mask TV ad with MSU football coach Mel Tucker and Michigan's Jim Harbaugh and Juwan Howard.
+The coaches also appear in a new pro-mask TV ad released by the state health department that also features MSU football coach Mel Tucker, and Michigan's Jim Harbaugh and Juwan Howard.

 The state health department reported 891 new COVID-19 cases, which was the highest number since May 14.
 It also reported four more confirmed or probable deaths from the disease, raising the state's death toll to 6,330.